-STRETCH Stretch in order to increase muscle control, flexibility and range of motion.
+STRETCH Stretch in order to increase muscle control, flexibility, and range of motion.
 This will also help alleviate cramps and reduce risk of injury.
 While stretching, remain stationary (try not to bounce!).
-Activate all of your major muscles and hold each position for 30 seconds.
+Hold each position for 30 seconds.

 THERAPY

 CRYO Ice for both injury prevention and relief from achiness.
 If there are any spots in particular that are sources of discomfort, apply ice or cold packs for no more than ten minutes.
 (Ice baths are also a useful tool in injury prevention.
 Fill a bathtub with cold water and ice then submerge your legs-it will feel uncomfortable at first, but will subside after the first two minutes.)